-- a) the relevant forms are prepared in all material respects in accordance with the requirements of the APRA Reporting Standards, the financial position of the Fund as at 30 June 2016, and its performance, for the year then ended, as reflected in the registrable superannuation entity's financial statements signed on 23 September 2016 or accounting records with regard to other information that was not directly derived from the financial statements; and - b) the trustee of the Fund has complied in all material respects with the reporting requirements of the APRA reporting standards pertaining to the preparation of the APRA reporting forms.
+- a) the relevant forms are prepared in all material respects in accordance with the requirements of the FSCODA Reporting Standards, the financial position of the Fund as at 30 June 2015, its performance, for the year then ended, as reflected in the superannuation entity's financial statements signed on 24 September 2015 or accounting records with regard to other information that was not directly derived from the financial statements; and - b) the trustee of the Fund has complied in all material respects with the reporting requirements of the FSCODA Reporting Standards pertaining to the preparation of the relevant forms.

-Basis of preparation of APRA Reporting Forms and restriction on use
+Basis of preparation of APRA Annual Return Forms and restriction on use

-Without modifying my opinion, I draw to readers' attention that the APRA reporting forms have been prepared for the purpose of fulfilling the trustee's reporting responsibilities of the APRA Reporting Standards.
+Without modifying my opinion, I draw to readers' attention that the APRA Annual Return forms have been prepared for the purpose of fulfilling the trustee's reporting responsibilities of the FSCODA Reporting Standards.
 As a result, they may not be suitable for another purpose.
 This report is intended solely for the trustee and APRA (and ASIC where applicable), and should not be distributed to or used by parties other than the trustee and APRA (and ASIC where applicable).
-I disclaim any assumption of responsibility for any reliance on this report or the APRA reporting forms to which it relates, to any party other than the trustee and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.
+I disclaim any assumption of responsibility for any reliance on this report to any party other than the trustee and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.